AhmedYEita/agent-evaluation-assistant/SETUP.md

 | Cloud Monitoring | $0-1 | $1-3 |
 | BigQuery | $1-2 | $5-10 |
 | **Total** | **~$5-10** | **~$20-40** |

-💡 **Tip**: Use the sampling variables for tracing and dataset to reduce costs.

 ## Additional Resources